What Are the Physical Signs of Substance Abuse or Addiction?

 Most insurance policies do cover detox.
 The Admissions Team at Balboa Horizons can find out the treatment services your policy will cover.

 What Happens During Detox?

 Our admissions process includes an assessment, orientation and explanation of the detox process.
 Clients receiving medications will be monitored for safety and comfort, and receive routine checks of vital signs.
 The setting at Balboa Horizons Detox is meant to resemble a home, with all the comfort, safety, and security one could expect in a well-appointed home.
-Counseling is provided, but most clients prefer to watch TV, enjoy the Jacuzzi, and sleep during this time.
-The primary objective is to get through the withdrawal symptoms as quickly and comfortably as possible so one can begin the process of treatment and recovery.
+Counseling is provided, but most clients prefer to watch TV, enjoy the Jacuzzi hot tub, and sleep during this time.
+The primary objective is to get through the withdrawal symptoms as quickly and comfortably as possible so one can begin the process of treatment and recovery in full.

-Why Do So Many Drug Rehabs Use the 12 Steps?
+Why Do So Many Drug Rehabs Use 12 Step Programs?

 What Happens After Discharge from Detox at Balboa Horizons?